Skip to content

 • Build System Upgrades: Overhauled the Makefile with new standard targets for build, install, test, lint, and web compilation.

 • Env-Gather Safety & UX: Added strict rejection of env-gather in non-interactive modes to prevent unsanctioned variable forwarding.
-Improved confirmation messaging and added dispatch support for grove-scoped agent creation.
+Improved confirmation messaging and added dispatch support for project-scoped agent creation.

 • CLI Output Formatting: Redirected informational CLI output to stderr to ensure stdout can be piped cleanly as JSON.